evan199893/NCTU_Newe3_Captcha_verify/README.md

 predict.py 使用model預測結果<br>
 selepublic.py 實現e3一鍵登入<br>
 <br>
-In selepublic.py you should input your own username and password and then selepublic.py will automaically input them.<br>
+1.In selepublic.py you should input your own username and password in advanced, then selepublic.py will automaically input them.<br>
 <br>
-If you want to use, you only need to download selepublic.py and cnn_model.h5, NOTICE you should put those two files in same directory make it can load model. <br>
+2.If you want to use, you only need to download selepublic.py and cnn_model.h5, NOTICE you should put those two files in same directory make it can load model. <br>
 <br>
-NOTICE you should install the chrome driver of selenium.<br>
+3.NOTICE you should install the chrome driver of selenium.<br>